danbadra/tfc-sports-project/README.md

 # TFC Sports
-TFC Sports a full-stack application with an API built to support the front-end - using TypeScript, Node.js, and Sequelize, along with Object-Oriented Programming methodologies and SOLID principles.
-In the application, you can log into your account to view match results, filter matches, change the match status, add a match, and perform other functions.
+TFC Sports a full-stack application built with TypeScript, Node.js, and Sequelize, along with Object-Oriented Programming methodologies and SOLID principles.

+Log into your account to view match results, filter matches, change the match status, add a match, and perform other functions.
 The entire application is tested using Mocha, Jest, Chai, and Sinon and incorporates validations and encryption alongside the MySQL database.